Iced Tea Recipe

 Iced Tea

-EASY ICED TEA
+EASY HOMEMADE ICED TEA

 Some recipes use all boiling water to make Iced Tea.
 But that just means it’s going to take longer to chill.
 Instead, I brew the tea with half hot water, later adding the same amount of cold.
 This speeds things up no end.
+If you’re in no hurry, then you could cold brew the tea in the fridge overnight.
+Some say this makes it less bitter, but I don’t find my current version bitter anyway.

 You can use any tea bags you like (or loose-leaf tea if you have a strainer).
 Regular black or green tea, or your favourite herbal and fruit infusions will all work.
 My current favourite is a combination of black and mint teas.
 I find 5 bags plenty to make 2 litres of Iced Tea.